vlakir/CyrLCDconverter/readme.md

 # CyrLCDconverter for LiquidCrystal Arduino libraries

-A simple converter of cyrillic strings for HD44780 based LCD display **Attention!
+A simple converter of cyrillic strings for HD44780 based LCD display.

+**Attention!
 It can't synthesize new character patterns.
 Display must have hardware support of cyrillic symbols.**

 Useful both for WIN1251 and UTF8 strings with cyrillic characters